Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $200 per person.

 Round-trip transportation on scheduled airline.
 Deluxe touring motorcoach.

 All breakfasts.
-One lunch.
-Six dinners.
+All dinners.
 'Zafiro Experience' interactive Greek dancing dinner show with Dora Stratou dancers on Day 3.
 Dinner aboard ferry on Day 4.

 Services of a specially-trained passports Tour Director throughout.